 The IAB-node may be allocated one or multiple IPv6 addresses or one 64-bit IPv6 prefix for each usage and/or one or multiple IPv4 addresses for each usage.
 Each allocated IP address/IPv6 prefix is unique within the IAB network and routable from the wireline network.

 In case of OAM-based IP address allocation, the IAB-node informs the IAB-donor-CU via an UL RRC message about the IP address(es) it received for each purpose.
+Then the IAB-donor-CU sends the DL RRC message to the IAB-node including the mapping of each IP address and the corresponding donor-DU’s BAP address.
 This occurs before the IAB node uses the IP address(es) for UL and/or DL traffic.

 The IAB-donor-CU configures the IAB-donor-DU with mappings between IP header fields and L2 parameters (BAP Routing ID, BH RLC channels) used for DL traffic.
 Each mapping configuration may hold an IPv4 address, IPv6 address or a 64-bit IPv6 prefix.
 In case of two mapping entries matching the same IP header where one holds an IPv6 prefix and the other holds a full IPv6 address, the one with full IPv6 address takes precedence at the IAB-donor-DU.